cado-security/product-help/docs/cado-response/getting-started/deploy.md

     | S3GlacierDelete | `365` | Delete S3 glacier storage data after X days. |

     :::tip
      We recommend a minimum setting of 500GB for InstanceVolumeSize.
 The instance will roughly need to be sized to be 20% of the amount of data you intend to be on the platform at once.
 For example, to have 5TB of disk images imported you will need approximately 1000GB of disk space.
-Projects can be deleted to recover space.
+Projects can always be deleted to recover space.
     :::

 4. Click **<Highlight color="#F78631">Next</Highlight>**

-5. On Step 3 (Configure stack options), click **<Highlight color="#F78631">Next</Highlight>** again, unless you require custom settings, which you can discuss with Cado Security.
+5. On Step 3 (Configure stack options), click **<Highlight color="#F78631">Next</Highlight>** again (unless you require custom settings).
+If you require custom settings, please contact Cado Security

     :::info
     For more information on available stack options, see [AWS Documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-add-tags.html).